mitrarajdeep2001/typing-speed-test-app/README.md

 1. **Timing Modes:** Typerr.com offers four different timing modes to challenge yourself at various difficulty levels - 15s, 30s, 60s, and 120s.

 2. **Real-time Feedback:** As you take the typing test, the app provides real-time feedback on your performance.
-Correctly typed words are highlighted in green, while wrongly typed, extra, or missed words are displayed in red.
+Correctly typed characters are highlighted in green, while wrongly typed, extra, or missed characters are displayed in red.

 3. **Themes:** Express your style with a choice of ten beautifully crafted themes.
 The default theme is Lavender, and other themes include Reydan, Cyan, Grayan, Indigio, Leafy, Pinky, Blaze, Rasin Black, and Jasper.